Trường Sa, Khánh Hòa

-Trường Sa is an island special administrative region of Khánh Hòa province in the South Central Coast region of Vietnam.
-Originally, a district was established on the basis of the Spratly Islands (except Louisa Reef, Luconia Shoals and James Shoal), which is also claimed wholly or in part by Brunei, China, Malaysia, the Philippines and Taiwan.
+Trường Sa is an archipelago and a special zone of Khánh Hòa province in the South Central Coast region of Vietnam.
+Originally, a district (huyện) was established on the basis of the Spratly Islands (except Louisa Reef, Luconia Shoals and James Shoal), which is also claimed wholly or in part by Brunei, China, Malaysia, the Philippines and Taiwan.
 According to the 2009 census, the district has a population of 195 people.

 Geography

-Trường Sa district was established on the basis of small coral islands/cays, reefs and banks of the Spratly Islands which are 248 nmi south east of Cam Ranh.
-As the islands contain a large number of scattered geographic entities, the district is divided into eight clusters including Song Tử, Thị Tứ, Loại Ta, Nam Yết, Sinh Tồn, Trường Sa, Thám Hiểm and Bình Nguyên by Vietnam.
-On June 16th, 2025, through Resolution No. 1667/NQ of the Standing Committee of the National Assembly, Trường Sa district was changed into a special administrative region.
+Trường Sa special administrative zone was established on the basis of small coral islands/cays, reefs and banks of the Spratly Islands which are 248 nmi south east of Cam Ranh.
+As the islands contain a large number of scattered geographic entities, the special administrative zone is divided into eight clusters including Song Tử, Thị Tứ, Loại Ta, Nam Yết, Sinh Tồn, Trường Sa, Thám Hiểm and Bình Nguyên by Vietnam.
+On June 16th, 2025, through Resolution No. 1667/NQ of the Standing Committee of the National Assembly, the former Trường Sa district was reorganized into a special administrative zone.